-Although the pigs are more intelligent than the rest of the animals, the humans ultimately make them into fools.
-In Animal Farm, we see that foolishness is a universal quality.
+The pigs may be more intelligent than the rest of the animals, but the humans ultimately make them into fools.